-Please join us on Tuesday, September 24 as we recognize David Barber, Susan Todd, and Andrew Young for their innovation, creativity, and unwavering dedication to environmental awareness.
-All proceeds will benefit our film, media education, and artist support programs.
+On Tuesday, September 24 we recognized David Barber, Susan Todd, and Andrew Young for their innovation, creativity, and unwavering dedication to environmental awareness.
+All proceeds from the evening benefited our film, media education, and artist support programs.

 David Swope Leadership Award